Matsumoto / 松本(Nagano)

 About Matsumoto

-Located practically in the center of Nagano Prefecture, Matsumoto City has long served as a bustling trading post due to being where the former thoroughfares between the ancient capital of Kyoto and Edo (modern-day Tokyo) converge.
-Matsumoto is also the gateway to Kamikochi, one of Japan’s most popular highland resorts.
-Matsumoto Castle, which features Japan’s oldest existing castle tower, is the symbol of the city, and Utsukushigahara Plateau, the nation’s largest plateau, stretches to the east of the city, offering a panoramic view of the Northern and Southern Alps, the Southern Yatsugatake Volcanic Group, and Mt.
+The City of Matsumoto, located roughly in the center of the Nagano Prefecture, has long served as a bustling trading post-town, being the former thoroughfares between Kyoto [the ancient capital] and Edo [Tokyo today] converge.
+Matsumoto is also the gateway to Kamikochi [one of the most popular highland resorts in Japan], Matsumoto Castle (oldest existing castle tower in Japan and the symbol of the city), and Utsukushigahara Plateau (the largest plateau in Japan, stretching to the east of the city), with a panoramic view of the Northern and Southern Japan Alps and the Southern Yatsugatake Volcanic Group and Mt.
 Asama.

 Getting there and around

-Shinshu Matsumoto Airport → Matsumoto Bus Terminal (about 30 minutes by local bus) → JR Matsumoto Station (about 5 minutes on foot)
+Shinshu Matsumoto Airport → Matsumoto Bus Terminal (about 30 minutes by airport shuttle / about 40 minutes by local bus) → JR Matsumoto Station

 JR Nagoya Station → JR Matsumoto Station (about 2.5 hours by Limited Express Shinano)

-Matsumoto City has many attractions including its national treasure — Matsumoto Castle, historically-significant buildings such as the former Kaichi School and former Matsumoto High School, and the Matsumoto City Museum of Art, which exhibits the works of Kusama Yayoi, a world-renowned artist hailing from Matsumoto City.
+Matsumoto City has numbers of places to see, including the National Treasure Matsumoto Castle, historically significant buildings of the former Kaichi School and former Matsumoto High School, and the Matsumoto City Museum of Art where the works of Kusama Yayoi, a world-renowned artist born in Matsumoto City are exhibited, and more.

 • Matsumoto